 You will explore how writers craft their writing – and learn how to write your own lively and well-argued essays; you will be encouraged to develop creative, analytical and critical skills.
 Such skills are highly regarded and will be useful in many other subjects.

 Our lessons are lively and challenging – you will need to be ready to have a point of view and evidence to support it!
 We will interrogate our texts and debate different meanings.
 It will be focused, fun and intellectually challenging!

-In particular, AQA English Literature A at AS focuses on the theme of Love through the ages, and will give you the opportunity to experience some of the very wide variety of literature written on this theme.
-The theme of 'love' is taken in its broadest sense, and we will study texts that deal with romantic love, obsessive love, familial love, and unrequited love, to name but a few.
-In particular, we will be reading Othello by William Shakespeare, The Awakening by Kate Chopin, and The Great Gatsby by F. Scott Fitzgerald.
-We will also read a selection of love poetry written post-1900, and will be looking at how you can develop your skills of analysis for the unseen prose section of the exam.
+AQA English Literature A focuses on the theme of Love through the Ages and will give you the opportunity to experience some of the very wide variety of literature written on this interesting theme.
+The theme of ‘love’ is taken in its broadest sense, and we will study texts that deal with romantic love, obsessive love, dangerous love, and unrequited love.
+As well as Othello by William Shakespeare we will read The Awakening by Kate Chopin, and Feminine Gospels by Carol Ann Duffy.

 We also examine some of the most interesting examples of poetry and stunning contemporary writing.

 Paper 1: Shakespeare, Unseen Poetry and Comparative Texts – The Awakening by Kate Chopin and Love Poetry Post 1900 Anthology.

 Paper 2: Feminine Gospels by Carol Ann Duffy, Unseen Prose and Comparative Texts – Translations by Brian Friel and One Flew Over the Cuckoo’s Nest by Ken Kesey.